 ContactMonkey’s email template builder allows you to embed eNPS surveys directly into your internal communications.
 Simply drag the eNPS scale onto your email template and connect it with the question you’d like to ask (product-related or job-related).
 After your employees have answered the survey, your eNPS results will appear in your analytics dashboard:

 eNPS can be used as a useful KPI for your employee engagement strategy.
 But be sure to augment your results with employee feedback and other measures of employee engagement.

 According to a study by Gallup, 62% of engaged employees feel work positively affects physical health.
 Unfortunately, workplace loneliness levels are increasing.
 Employees feel a lack of camaraderie and support, and therefore less connected to their companies and roles.

-When employee morale is low, employees go through a period of disengagement and often start looking for a new job.
+When employee morale is low, your workforce goes through a period of employee disengagement and staff often start looking for a new job.
 To combat this, a lot of companies are providing wellness programs to help their employees lower stress levels.
 These include:

 - Stress management classes